 Hi, I’m Daniel Tutt.
 Welcome to this website and blog where I post and link to short and longer form pieces of my work.
 A little about me: I was born in Portland, Oregon right before the start of the Millennial Generation, but I’m too young to be a Gen Xer.
-My upbringing was fairly blue collar and I worked aimless odd jobs as a brick layer’s assistant and a construction laborer for many years until realizing as a young college student in the summer of 2001 that the life of books and ideas was where my true passion lies.
+My upbringing was blue collar.
+I worked odd jobs as a brick layer’s assistant and a construction laborer for most of my teens until realizing as a young college student in the summer of 2001 that the life of books and ideas was where my true passion lies.
 My life since this moment has been a process of intellectual becoming.

 Simultaneous to this intellectual event, I was growing in political and social awareness during the post 9/11 period in American life.
 The climate of hostility towards Islam and Muslims in America led me to explore the world of religion and specifically Islam.
 Thus was born my other calling: to work as an interfaith bridge builder.
 This second event was a spiritual event although it did not entail a religious conversion to Islam.
 If anything, it has brought me towards the Christianity of my youth in a way that is fuller and more critical.

 Over the last four years, I have worked on a film called Insurrections (still in production) that explores the philosophy of protest movements and includes interviews with leading philosophers and theorists.
 From 2012 – 2015, I served as Professor of Critical Theory and Dean of Student Affairs at the Global Center for Advanced Studies.

 I am also a Scholar with the Institute for Social Policy and Understanding in Washington, D.C. where I write and present on Islamophobia, Muslims in the west and interfaith dialogue.

 All content on this site ©Daniel Tutt, 2016.